|Status : Upcoming

 |Report Code : VREP3003

 |Industry : Energy & Power

-Combined heat and power, also known as cogeneration, is the production of heat and electricity from a single source at the same time.
-It is a system that reclaims lost energy by using the waste heat to provide heat to the power plant or to the buildings which are connected to the power plant through a steam pipe network.
+Combined Heat and Power, also known as cogeneration, is the production of heat and electricity from a single source at the same time.
+It is a system that reclaims lost energy by using the waste heat to provide heat to the power plant or to the buildings that are connected to the power plant through a steam pipe network.

 The global combined heat and power market is growing at a good rate and also expected to grow at a decent rate in the coming years, as it increases the efficiency of power generation up to 80% and is suited for industrial parks, military bases, college campuses, and others which are close to the power sources to use the cogenerated heat.

 Insight by Fuel